tcolgate/tcolgate.github.io/content/blog/newest.md

   paa(task:node_network_transmit_bytes:rate1m[15m])
 ```

-If we want to find all network interfaces trasmitting traffic that correlates
+If we want to find all network interfaces transmitting traffic that correlates
 strongly with traffic received at myhost eth1):

 ```
+task:node_network_transmit_bytes:paa15m_rate1m
-task:node_network_transmit_bytes:paa15m_rate1m ==
+==
-task:node_network_receive_bytes:paa15m_rate1m{instane="myhost",device="eth1"}
+task:node_network_receive_bytes:paa15m_rate1m{instance="myhost",device="eth1"}
 ```

 Since this is using pre-recorded values, the match does not need do do any calculation and
 should therefore be very fast indeed.

-A prometheus range_query over a time space around the point of interest should highlight all
+A Prometheus query\_range over a time space around the point of interest should highlight all
 series which have matched the PAA over a period of time.

-To be truely useful in practice more direct support for PAA would need adding to prometheus.
+To be truely useful in practice more direct support for PAA would need adding to Prometheus.

 ## Performance

 Prometheus has excellent support internally for testing and benchmarking of its
 functions.
 Adding a couple of benchmarks shows paa() is well within the bounds of what is reasonable
-for a prometheus function (though it is possible that the data generated by the benchmark suite
+for a Prometheus function (though it is possible that the data generated by the benchmark suite
 is being very kind here).

-I have left left the results of the other prometheus Benchmark functions in place for comparison purposes.
+I have left the results of the other Prometheus Benchmark functions in place for comparison purposes.

 ```
 $ go test -v -bench=. -run=XXX 2> /dev/null                                            paa ]